Characteristic features, ecology and natural history:

 Highlands and mountains

-There are quite a few species which only grow in the (high) mountains.
+There are quite a few species that only grow in the (high) mountains.
 A beautiful example is the Glacier buttercup (Ranunculus glacialis - Jöklasóley) Glacier buttercup (Ranunculus glacialis - Jöklasóley) .
 A less conspicuous buttercup of the mountains is the Pigmy buttercup (Ranunculus pygmaeus - Dvergsóley) Pigmy buttercup (Ranunculus pygmaeus - Dvergsóley) .
 Another plant of the high mountains is the Alpine whitlowgrass (Draba oxycarpa - Fjallavorblóm) Alpine whitlowgrass (Draba oxycarpa - Fjallavorblóm) .
 This species is rather rare though.
 Far more common (also at lower altitudes of mountains) is the Creeping sibbaldia (Sibbaldia procumbens - Fjallasmári) Creeping sibbaldia (Sibbaldia procumbens - Fjallasmári) .

 Forests -- Heather -- Moss lava's -- Open grounds -- Wetlands -- Mountains & Highlands -- Thermal soils -- Other Ecosystems -- Top -- Other Plant Background Pages